 Last night, 28 May 2019, Toronto’s Echo Beach was host to a raw, energetic rock n’ roll concert that could’ve easily been lifted from the 1970s — and it didn’t involve any senior, septuagenarian legacy acts whose greatest hits all hailed from that era.
 The stage was confidently dominated by four adolescents from Michigan, half of whom are too young to buy alcohol in their home state.
 They call themselves Greta Van Fleet.

-Opening with their debut album’s first single, “When the Curtain Falls”, Greta wasted no time in regaling the crowd.
+Opening with their debut album’s first single, “When The Curtain Falls,” Greta wasted no time in regaling the crowd.
 The bluesy hard-rock number would’ve felt comfortably at home in a Led Zeppelin setlist from 1970.

-Playing through their set list of hits compiled from their initial EP (From the Fires) and debut album (Anthem of the Peaceful Army) Greta signed off for the night with their most heavily Zeppelin-inspired number: “Safari Song”.
-Blending a groovy guitar riff and a catchy verse, with a dash of Robert Plant’s signature howls of “mama.”
+Playing through their setlist of hits compiled from their initial EP (From the Fires) and debut album (Anthem of the Peaceful Army) Greta signed off for the night with their most heavily Zeppelin-inspired number, “Safari Song”, which blends a groovy guitar riff and a catchy verse with a dash of Robert Plant’s signature howls of “mama.”